 When you combine product usage data with health scores and pre-renewal feedback, you get a clear picture.
 You know which customers are truly at-risk months before it matters.
 You know specifically what’s driving the risk.
 You know exactly what to do about it.

 This confidence changes how you operate.
 Instead of treating every renewal like a potential crisis, you’re managing a known pipeline.
-You’re proactive instead of reactive.
-Your team spends time improving relationships with customers who are genuinely struggling, not scrambling at the last minute.
+Your team spends time on customers who are genuinely struggling, not scrambling at the last minute.

-For teams managing feedback at scale, embedding surveys directly in the product works far better than relying on email alone.
-When customers see a survey appear while they’re using your app, response rates spike dramatically.
-The feedback comes while problems are fresh, not weeks later when they’re forgotten.
-Analytics dashboards then show exactly where sentiment is declining, which customer segments have the lowest scores, and which feedback themes repeat across your base.
+For teams managing feedback at scale, in-product surveys work far better than relying on email alone.
+When a survey appears while customers are using your app, response rates spike and the feedback comes while problems are fresh — not weeks later when they’re forgotten.

 The Playbook: Your Pre-Renewal Feedback Process